 A typical EPLI policy is limited to lawsuits brought against your business by a former, current, or prospective employee.
 So, claims from clients or suppliers aren’t covered there.
 And most commercial general liability policies don’t cover claims of harassment or discrimination, so these claims aren’t covered there, either.

 So…where are they covered?
 You can add a section that’s called third-party employment practices liability insurance to your policy.
 This closes the gap that’s left between your typical EPLI policy and your CGL policy.
 It covers claims of discrimination based on race, religion, gender, age, ethnicity, disability, pregnancy, or sexual orientation.
 It also covers claims of harassment, which includes unwelcome sexual advances or requests for favors as well as behavior that creates a hostile or threatening environment.

 If you’re thinking about getting EPLI, you might want to add the third-party section onto it so that you’re fully covered.

+Don’t forget about your employment practices risks when you’re considering yur business insurance plan.
 Remember, even if your company is in the habit of being scrupulously fair to all employees and clients, you still could wind up the subject of an employment practices lawsuit.
 It’s important to protect yourself against the possibility that you’ll have to pay legal defense against a claim made by a prospective, current, or past employee.